 Justin and Matthew drew much satisfaction from their combined efforts and often described their on-field partnership as a “team within a team”.
 It was therefore fitting that when Justin played his last game for Australia in the final match of the 2006/07 Ashes Series both Matthew and Justin were at the crease to score the winning runs which returned the Ashes to Australia.
 Justin was an integral member of what has been described as one of Australia’s “greatest ever” test teams, and the side’s 5-0 victory over England in the 2006/07 Ashes series has only ever been achieved once before by an Australian team in the past 80 years.
 For most of his career Justin has played with some of the legends of Australian cricket – Steve Waugh, Mark Waugh, Shane Warne, Glen McGrath, Ricky Ponting, Adam Gilchrist, Mark Taylor and Allan Border, just to name a few.

-Whilst Justin has retired from test cricket he continued to play domestic cricket for Western Australia in the 2007/08 season and also played English County Cricket as captain of Somerset during the 2007, 2008 and 2009 English summer seasons.
+Whilst Justin retired from test cricket in early 2007 he continued to play domestic cricket for Western Australia in the 2007/08 season and also played English County Cricket as captain of Somerset during the 2007, 2008 and 2009 English summer seasons.
 Justin also captained W.A. from 2003 to early 2007.
 He retired from playing for Western Australia (Western Warriors) in March, 2008.
 In November 2009 he was appointed Batting-Mentoring coach of the Australian test cricket team and in May 2011 was appointed Assistant Coach.
-In November 2012 Justin achieved a long held dream when he was appointed Coach of Western Australia (Western Warriors).
+In November 2012 Justin achieved a long held dream when he was appointed Coach of Western Australia (Western Warriors and Perth Scorchers).

 Justin made his debut for Western Australia in 1990 and made his Australian debut in the 1992/03 season at Adelaide Oval – Australia vs West Indies.
 He has toured England, West Indies, Pakistan, India, South Africa, Zimbabwe, Sharjah, and New Zealand with the Australian test team and was a member of the squad named as the 2002 Laureus World Team of the Year in Monte Carlo.